Research links gene variants to medication-induced fatal brain infection

 Results published in Frontiers in Neurology may lead to an 11% reduction in PML caused by immune-modifying medications

 NEWPORT BEACH, Calif., Dec.
-12, 2022 /PRNewswire/ -- New research has confirmed a strong link between four genetic mutations and progressive multifocal leukoencephalopathy (PML), a rare but often fatal brain infection that can be triggered by dozens of FDA-approved drugs.
+14, 2022 /PRNewswire/ --New research has confirmed a strong link between four genetic mutations and progressive multifocal leukoencephalopathy (PML), a rare but often fatal brain infection that can be triggered by dozens of FDA-approved drugs.

 The research, published in Frontiers in Neurology on December 14, will allow doctors to screen out patients with the highest risk of PML.